SUSE/ha-sap-terraform-deployments/azure/README.md

 * Check that the account has subscriptions with `az account list`.
 It should show you an entry for the tenant, and at least an entry for a subscription.

-Then set the default subscription with the command `az account set`, for example, we are using the **"SUSE R&D General"** subscription, so we define that as the default subscription with:
+Then set the default subscription with the command `az account set`, for example, if using the **"SUSE R&D General"** subscription, the default subscription is defined with:

 ```
 az account set --subscription "SUSE R&D General"